 The role will be based in The Kadoorie Centre which is a purpose-built research and education facility at the John Radcliffe Hospital.
-Oxford Trauma and Emergency Care is one of the largest research groups in this field in the world, delivering a full spectrum of clinical effectiveness studies including randomised trials, observational studies
+Oxford Trauma and Emergency Care is one of the largest research groups in this field in the world, delivering a full spectrum of clinical effectiveness studies including randomised trials, observational studies and big data projects.
+The group has close links to basic and translational scientists at the Kennedy Centre and Botnar Research Institute.
+The Kadoorie Centre provides facilities for approximately 60 research staff, with a clinical skills centre and lecture theatre.

 Oxford Trauma and Emergency Care is a sub-theme within NDORMS and the Oxford BRC.
 It is one of the largest musculoskeletal trauma research groups in the world, delivering a full spectrum of clinical effectiveness studies including randomised trials, observational studies and big data projects.
 The group has close links to basic and translational scientists at the Kennedy Centre and Botnar Research Institute.
 The Oxford Trauma and Emergency Care Group is based in the Kadoorie Centre on the John Radcliffe site, providing a unique setting in which researchers interact with practising clinicians and have access to patients with the full range of traumatic injuries.
 The Kadoorie Centre provides facilities for approximately 60 research staff, with a clinical skills centre and lecture theatre.
-Clinical academic leadership is provided by Professor Matt Costa (Professor of Orthopaedic Trauma), Professor Dan Perry (Associate Professor of Paediatric Orthopaedic Trauma), Professor Steve Gwilym (Associate Professor of Orthopaedic Trauma) and Professor Simon Graham (Associate Professor of Orthopaedic Trauma Surgery).
+Clinical academic leadership is provided by Professor Matt Costa (Professor of Orthopaedic Trauma), Professor Dan Perry (Associate Professor of Paediatric Orthopaedic Trauma), Professor of Orthopaedic Trauma) and Professor Simon Graham (Associate Professor of Orthopaedic Trauma Surgery).
 The team is supported by a full team of academic-related staff under Oxford Trauma and Emergency Care's Research Manager, Dr Juul Achten.